greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/physical-security-standard-for-company-assets_1748146058230515402_1_1.md

 ---
-title: "Physical Security Standard for Company Assets"
+title: Physical Security Standard for Company Assets
 aliases:
 - /handbook/security/physical-security-standard-for-company-assets
 note: Do not remove alias due to extensive external use where it cannot be updated.
 controlled_document: true
+weight: 2
+date: '2025-06-12'
+description: ''
+linkTitle: Physical Security Standard for Company Assets
+type: docs
 ---

 ## Purpose